tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     1. Select **Show Values** to view the secrets associated with your API.

     1. Observe the value corresponding to the **APPINSIGHTS\_INSTRUMENTATIONKEY** key.
-This value was set automatically when you built your API App resource.
+This value was set automatically when you built your Web App resource.

 1. In the **App Service** blade, on the left side of the blade within the **Settings** category, select the **Properties** link.

 1. In the **Properties** section, record the value of the **URL** field.
 You will use this value later in the lab to make requests against the API.

-#### Task 4: Configure API App auto-scale options
+#### Task 4: Configure Web App auto-scale options

 1. In the **App Service** blade, on the left side of the blade, within the **Settings** category, select the **Scale out (App Service Plan)** link.

 1. In the **Scale out** section, perform the following actions:

-    1. Select **Enable autoscale**.
+    1. Select **Custom autoscale**.

     1. In the **Autoscale setting name** field, enter **ComputeScaler**.